acheong08/bullshit-react-project/wiki/CONTRIBUTING.md

 - SSR (Server Side Rendering): This refers to React Server Components which are generates on the server before being sent down as static HTML.
 By default, all components are server side rendered.
 - Client side rendering: This refers to components which are hydrated by JavaScript running in the browser as seen in traditional React.
 This should generally be used for components that use slow loading data such that we have a fast initial loading speed.
 To make a component client side rendered, tag the file with `"use client"`.
 - Server actions: These are functions tagged with `"use server"`.
 These functions should only be called by client side components.
-Behind the scenes, React auto magically generated API endpoints to react the server for this data.
+Behind the scenes, React automatically generates API endpoints to react the server for this data.

 ## On security